London fashion students hail green as the new black

 InCrops, an initiative based at the University of East Anglia, sponsored the Kingston fashion project, asking students to create designs that show renewable raw materials derived from crops can be used to create low or zero carbon fashion.

-A range of futuristic fabrics, garments, and designs will be unveiled at an event at the Institute of Materials, Minerals and Mining in London on Thursday.
+A range of futuristic fabrics, garments, and designs will be unveiled at an event at Kingston University on Thursday.

-Other designs include a bodice made from orange peel by Hoyan Ip and scented jewellery made from biodegradable plastic.
+Other designs include a bodice made from orange peel by Hoyan Ip and scented jewelry made from biodegradable plastic.

 "InCrops' interest in the luxury sector gave us a steep challenge as many fashion practitioners have failed to successfully communicate the relationship between fashion and bio-waste," said Nancy Tilbury, MA Fashion course director at Kingston University.